 All of the e-liquids we carry come in a variety of nicotine strengths, ensuring customers can find exactly what they are looking for to meet their vaping needs.
+180 Smoke carries a wide selection of Canadian e juice brands as well as flavours from around the world.
 For more information on nicotine strengths, please check out our article on the 180 Smoke Vaping Wiki

 At its core, e-liquid is the driving factor behind every e-cigarette and can drastically make the difference between an enjoyable experience and something entirely the opposite.
-Thankfully, the current vaping market is filled with thousands of amazing offerings, many of which are represented in 180 Smoke’s extensive collection of e-liquids.
-With premium brands like Twelve Monkeys' Vape Juice and All Day Vapor, there are a number of different flavours in both freebase as well as nic salt options.
+Thankfully, the current vaping market is filled with thousands of amazing offerings, many of which are represented in 180 Smoke’s extensive collection of e-liquids, including a selection of Canadian e juices.
+With premium eliquid brands like Twelve Monkeys' Vape Juice and All Day Vapor available online, there are a number of different flavours in both freebase as well as nic salt options.

 Whether you're a fan of fruits, desserts, beverages, candies, or tobacco, you’ll be sure to find a vape juice to tantalize your taste buds and fulfill any cravings you may have.